dockerwest/php-laravel/README.md

-PHP image for pimcore
+PHP image for laravel 5
 =====================

-PHP container for pimcore applications.
-Pimcore is not installed in the Image.
+PHP container for Laravel 5 applications.
+Laravel is not installed in the Image.

 Versions
 --------